Chrome Extension Components: A brief overview

 Because it's running in a worker context it, therefore, has no access to the DOM.
 If you need information from a webpage, you have to use content scripts and communicate through the message passing API as explained previously.

-• Update extension badge (the little number you see for example on some extensions like Ghostery or LastPass)
+• Update extension badge (you can see the badge on some extensions like LastPass or Ghostery)

 • Execute code when the user changes the active tab